France: A Powerhouse in the Global Dairy Industry

 Milk Processing and Key Enterprises

 With an extensive milk processing framework, France handles about 23 billion liters annually.
-Key enterprises such as Danone and Lactalis drive this sector, with Danone investing €70 million to enhance its production facilities and Lactalis expanding its international footprint through strategic acquisitions.
+Key enterprises such as Danone and Lactalis are pivotal in this sector.
+Danone has invested €70 million to enhance its production facilities, while Lactalis has expanded its international footprint through strategic acquisitions, including purchasing General Mills' US yogurt business and Queijos Tavares in Portugal.

 Cheese Production